-As a part of tree maintenance and care, all Oak trees need to be pruned once or twice in the first 5 years after planting.
-This ensures that it is being training to a single main leader trunk and retains a good branch structure.
+As a part of tree maintenance and care, all Oak trees must be pruned once or twice in the first five years after planting.
+This ensures that it is trained to a single main leader trunk and retains a good branch structure.

-Known as formative pruning you can expect to pay $125 – $250.
+Known as formative pruning, you can expect to pay $320.
 It would involve the removal of crossing branches, a canopy lift, and the removal of deformed or dead branches.

-Proper American standards of pruning need to be implemented, so you will need to hire a certified arborist to carry out the pruning work.
-I would not rely on a gardener to have to skills and expertise to carry out such a prune with any kind of competence.
+Proper American pruning standards need to be implemented, so you will need to hire a certified arborist to carry out the work.
+I would not rely on a gardener to have the skills and expertise to carry out such a prune with any competence.

-You could also opt to carry out a tree reduction by pruning 3rd and 4th order branches to reduce the overall size of the tree or other formative pruning techniques such as a canopy lift or tinning.
+You could also opt to carry out a tree reduction by pruning 3rd and 4th-order branches to reduce the tree’s overall size or other formative pruning techniques such as a canopy lift or tinning.

-Pruning a large oak tree will cost $950 – $1700 depending on exactly what is being done.
+Pruning a large oak tree will cost $950 – $1700, depending on what is being done.

 How often do oak trees need trimming?

-The regularity in which an oak tree should be pruned will depend on how fast it grows and the surroundings.
-Dryer climates and less rainfall will mean a much slower growing tree, but normally you can expect to prune an oak tree every 3 – 6 years.
+The regularity with which an oak tree should be pruned will depend on how fast it grows and the surroundings.
+Dryer climates and less rainfall will mean a much slower-growing tree, but normally you can expect to prune an oak tree every 3 – 6 years.